-Senior Fair Board Director: Jay Ackley & Tylor Murray Sale Coordinator: Casissa Mondon Sale Committee: D. Rae King, Ryland Eades, Brad Cummins, Greg Barry, TJ Lyden
+Senior Fair Board Director: Jay Ackley Sale Coordinator: Casissa Mondon Sale Committee: D. Rae King, Ryland Eades, Brad Cummins, Greg Barry, TJ Lyden

-Livestock Sale Friday, July 14th - 12:00pm, Show Arena
+Livestock Sale Friday, July 12th - 12:00pm, Show Arena

-Sale Order:

-Lambs, Goats, Swine, Chickens, Dairy Steers, Turkeys, Rabbits, Beef Steers, Dairy Feeders The Junior Fair Livestock Sale Committee has the right to change or modify the sale order, if needed.
+Sale Order: Dairy Feeders, Lambs, Goats, Rabbits, Chickens, Swine, Dairy Steers, Turkeys, Beef Steers The Junior Fair Livestock Sale Committee has the right to change or modify the sale order, if needed.

 Junior Fair livestock sale exhibitors may sell up to one (1) market animal in the auction.
 The Livestock Auction Committee will attempt to secure a base bid for animals that do not go through the sale ring.
 If we receive no base bid for chickens and turkeys, the exhibitor is responsible to take the animal(s) home.
 Grand and Reserve Grand Champion animals are terminal and must be sold through the livestock auction (See department rules for exceptions).
-Grand and Reserve Grand Champion, one animal through the auction.
+Grand and Reserve Grand Champion animals count as the exhibitors' one animal through the auction.
 If you have any questions, contact the Auction Committee.
 Replacement of animal(s) is prohibited.